francescoGuglielmi/Bank-tech-test/README.md

 This is a test to outline the ability to write high quality code.

-The program comprises in a basic bank app that allows to make deposits and widthdrawals from some user acounts.
+The program comprises in a basic bank app that allows to make deposits and widthdrawals from a user account.

 ## Usage